 We can see the inflation rate went up a lot for some countries during the last few years compared to where is stood in 2019 and early 2020.
 In many countries, the average annual rate stood at 10% or higher during the peak in the autumn of 2022.
 Estonia, Hungary, Latvia and Lithuania even experienced rates at above 20%.

 Countries such as France, Iceland, Malta, Norway and Switerland have seen their rates develop at a relativly slower pace when compared to the EU27-average (shown as a grey line in the charts below).
-In Switerland, the peak inflation rate was 3.3%.
+In Switerland, the peak inflation rate was just above 3%.

 The table below takes a closer look at the inflation rates over the past 12 months.
 Overall, during 2023 and into the start of 2024, all countries covered have seen a significant decline in inflation rates.
-As per March 2024, the latest month for which all countries have reported data, inflation is highest in Romania and lowest in Lithuania.
+As per July 2024, the latest month for which all countries have reported data, inflation is highest in Romania, Belgium and Iceland.

 Note that Eurostats flash estimates for euro area countries will be visible in the table when they are available.